 The proved reserves included herein conform to the definitions as set forth in the Securities and Exchange Commission's Regulations Part 210.4-10(a).
 An abridged version of the SEC reserves definitions from 210.4-10(a) entitled "Petroleum Reserves Definitions" is included as an attachment to this report.
 The various reserve status categories are defined in the attachment to this report entitled "Petroleum Reserves Definitions."
-The developed proved non-producing reserves included herein consist of the behind-pipe category.

 No attempt was made to quantify or otherwise account for any accumulated gas production imbalances that may exist.
-The gas volumes included herein do not attribute gas consumed in operations as reserves.
+At the request of Energy Corporation of America, the gas volumes included herein assume that any shrinkage attributable to gas consumed in operations is negligible.

 Reserves are those estimated remaining quantities of petroleum which are anticipated to be economically producible, as of a given date, from known accumulations under defined conditions.
 All reserve estimates involve some degree of uncertainty.
 The uncertainty depends chiefly on the amount of reliable geologic and engineering data available at the time of the estimate and the interpretation of these data.
 The relative degree of uncertainty may be conveyed by placing reserves into one of two principal classifications, either proved or unproved.
 Unproved reserves are less certain to be recovered than proved reserves and may be further sub-classified as probable and possible reserves to denote progressively increasing uncertainty in their recoverability.
-At ECA Marcellus Trust I's request, this report addresses only the proved reserves attributable to the properties evaluated herein.
+At the Trust's request, this report addresses only the proved reserves attributable to the properties evaluated herein.